chaoge525/soafee_demo/documentation/manual/validation.rst

    ptest-runner [test-suite-id]

 If the test suite identifier (``[test-suite-id]``) is omitted, all integration tests will be run.
-For example, running ``ptest-runner`` on the Control VM of a virtualization distribution image produces output such as the following:
+For example, running ``ptest-runner`` on the Control VM of an EWAOL virtualization distribution image produces output such as the
+following:

 .. code-block:: console